SandeepaHWP/Smart-Traffic-Light-System/README.md

 ├── README.md
 ```

-## 📸 Preview

-*Add a GIF or screenshot of your system in action here.*

 ## 📋 How to Use

 1. Connect the rain sensor (with servo), camera, and other inputs to the DAQ and Raspberry Pi.